JNMR: Joint Non-linear Motion Regression for Video Frame Interpolation: Related Works

 \subsection{Optical Flow-based Methods}

-Optical flow-based methods aims to exploit the pixel-wise corresponding relationships of bidirectional reference frames as motion vectors for VFI. \emph{Xue et al.}~\cite{xue2019video} first introduce bidirectional optical flows for motion estimation. \emph{Park et al.}~\cite{Park2020BMBC} recursively warp the optical flow by tracking the position with the greatest correlation. \emph{Cheng et al.}~\cite{cheng2019multi} utilize feature pyramid to achieve multi-scale optical flow estimation. \emph{Huang et al.}~\cite{huang2020rife} design a privileged distillation scheme optimized by the ground-truth for training intermediate flow models precisely. \textbf{\emph{Kong et al.}~\cite{kong2022ifrnet} adopt a gradually refined intermediate feature to compensate for contextual details efficiently.} \emph{Lu et al.}~\cite{lu2022vfiformer} leverage Transformer to extend the receptive field of optical flow for long-term dependency optimization.
-To further improve the accuracy of flow estimation, some works~\cite{Park_2021_ICCV,niklaus2020softmax,hu2022many} infer the additional information during warping original frames, such as asymmetric fields and softmax splatting. \textbf{\emph{Sim et al.}~\cite{sim2021xvfi} propose a recursive multi-scale structure for extreme VFI on 4K videos.} In addition, many solutions utilize multi-frame as input to enhance the logical continuity of optical flow.
-Specifically, \emph{Shen et al.}~\cite{shen2020video} introduce the ConvLSTM to estimate optical flow and combine the temporal and spatial data. \emph{Park et al.}~\cite{park2020robust} promote exceptional motion detection to improve the robust of interpolation.
-These works achieve state-of-the-art performance in realistic intermediate frame generation.
-However, suffering from inaccurate pixel shifts, ghosting or blurry artifacts are inevitably generated where the temporal dynamics dependencies are significant for the input frames.
+{Optical flow-based methods aim to exploit the pixel-wise corresponding relationships of bidirectional reference frames as motion vectors for VFI.} \emph{Xue et al.}~\cite{xue2019video} first introduce bidirectional optical flows for motion estimation. \emph{Park et al.}~\cite{Park2020BMBC} recursively warp the optical flow by tracking the position with the greatest correlation. \emph{Cheng et al.}~\cite{cheng2019multi} utilize a feature pyramid to achieve multi-scale optical flow estimation. \emph{Huang et al.}~\cite{huang2020rife} design a privileged distillation scheme optimized by the ground truth for precisely training intermediate flow models. {\emph{Kong et al.}~\cite{kong2022ifrnet} adopt a gradually refined intermediate feature to efficiently compensate for contextual details.} \emph{Lu et al.}~\cite{lu2022vfiformer} leverage Transformer to extend the receptive field of optical flow for long-term dependency optimization.
+To further improve the accuracy of flow estimation, some methods~\cite{Park_2021_ICCV,niklaus2020softmax,hu2022many} have entailed inferring the additional information during the warping of original frames, such as with asymmetric fields and softmax splatting. {\emph{Sim et al.}~\cite{sim2021xvfi} propose a recursive multi-scale structure for extreme VFI on 4K videos.} In addition, many solutions have utilized multi-frame as input to enhance the logical continuity of optical flow.
+Specifically, \emph{Shen et al.}~\cite{shen2020video} introduce ConvLSTM to estimate optical flow and combine temporal and spatial data. \emph{Park et al.}~\cite{park2020robust} promote exceptional motion detection to improve the robustness of interpolation.
+These works have achieved state-of-the-art performance in realistic intermediate frame generation.
+However, the methods involved suffer from inaccurate pixel shifts, ghosting or blurry artifacts that are inevitably generated where the temporal dynamics dependencies are significant for the input frames.